daviddalpiaz/r4sl/07-knn-reg.md

 ```

 To perform KNN for regression, we will need `knn.reg()` from the `FNN` package.
 Notice that, we do **not** load this package, but instead use `FNN::knn.reg` to access the function.
-Note that, in the future, we'll need to be care full about loading the `FNN` package as it also contains a function called `knn`.
+Note that, in the future, we'll need to be careful about loading the `FNN` package as it also contains a function called `knn`.
 This function also appears in the `class` package which we will likely use later.

 ```r